gurkenlabs/litiengine/README.md

 ![LITIengine Logo](https://github.com/gurkenlabs/litiengine/blob/master/resources/LITIEngine_Logo_big.png "LITIengine Logo")

 LITIengine is the pure 2D free java game engine.
-Written in plain Java 8 it provides all the infrastructure to create a 2D tile based java game, be it a platformer or a top-down adventure.
+Written in plain Java 8, it provides all the infrastructure to create a 2D tile based java game, be it a platformer or a top-down adventure.

-> ## HEXAGONAL AND ISOMETRIC MAPS ARE CURRENTLY NOT SUPPORTED!

 > ## Important Note